CHURCH as we emerge from a PANDEMIC

 - We can practice physical distancing in our seating, by having fellowship time outdoors, not passing the peace, etc.

-In addition, through the summer we can have good ventilation and air movement in the sanctuary.
+In addition, while warmer weather lasts, we can have good ventilation and air movement in the sanctuary.

-If you have any questions, please get in touch with us or with another member of Session.
+If you have any questions, please get in touch with us or with a member of Session.

 These many months of the Covid-19 pandemic have been challenging times for everyone, in so many ways.
 They've been challenging for the church, as well!
 But we as a congregation have remained committed to continued faithfulness to Jesus Christ, to worshiping God, and to caring for one another and our neighbors.
 While we experienced a lot of uncertainty about both present and future, and have had to make many adjustments (sometimes feeling we didn't know what we were doing!) we have tried to trust God to lead and sustain us.
 We have learned a lot through this time!